 Here are some things that came to me as I was reading this book:

 - Maxwell talks about people with predispositions similar to mine – relaxed and laid back, but steady and consistent.
-I’m glad he mentioned how people like me can use our nature to our advantage.
+I’m glad he mentioned how people like me can use our nature to our advantage, as many success books blow right by this.

 - Do I really need people to help me achieve my dreams?
 Yes, I do, but I need to give this more thought.
 I’ve already identified several areas where I need help – masterminding and collaboration, marketing, administration, bookkeeping, and general tasks that eat up too much of my time.